taoteh1221/Open_Crypto_Tracker/README.txt

 -Secure webhook capability, allowing other external apps to communicate in real-time safely (separate keys per service, without giving away the master webhook key).

--Internal restful API built-in, to allow other external apps to query real-time market data in over 80 country fiat currencies / secondary crypto pairings (raw data also available).
+-Internal restful API built-in, to allow other external apps to query real-time market data in over 80 country fiat currencies / secondary crypto pairs (raw data also available).

 -Option to use proxies for external API requests, and SMTP authentication for email sending.